Point of Origin (There for Tomorrow album)

-Point of Origin is the debut studio album by American rock band There for Tomorrow, released on April 30, 2004 via WP Records.
+Point of Origin is the debut studio album by American rock band There for Tomorrow, released on April 30, 2004, via WP Records.
 It was produced by Lami and LeRoy Wolfgramm and mixed by Tony Battaglia.
-The album features James Flaherty on guitar.
+The album was the only one to feature James Flaherty on guitar.

 Background and recording

 After signing into WP Records, they started production of their debut album.
 They entered the studio with Lami and LeRoy Wolfgramm recorded some songs.
 On the Wolfgramm Productions' website, they announced the band to the roster and showcased early demos of their songs.
 The album was made when the band were 15–17 years old.

 Release and promotion

 After finally being done in the final stages of being manufactured, the band made a release party on the same day, celebrating the hard work of the band and thanking the fans for helping out, they sold the cd for $10.

 On July 18, 2004, the band did an interview with Real Rock 101.1 FM and performed an acoustic song live.
 The band attended Vans Warped Tour 2004 on July 29.
 Maika also did an interview with Christ Isn't a Fad on October 11, 2004 and on Planet Tonga.